 Qualitative Enzyme-Linked Immunosorbent Assay/Semi-Quantitative Indirect Fluorescent Antibody/Semi-Quantitative Multiplex Bead Assay

 Antinuclear antibody (ANA) testing is used in the diagnostic evaluation of various autoimmune diseases, including connective tissue diseases such as systemic lupus erythematosus (SLE), Sjögren syndrome, and systemic sclerosis (SSc).
-Initial testing for autoimmune connective tissue diseases (also referred to as systemic autoimmune rheumatic diseases, or SARDs) should include C-reactive protein (CRP), ANA, rheumatoid factor, and cyclic citrullinated peptide antibodies.
-Follow-up or confirmatory testing for positive ANA may be guided pattern(s) observed and/or patient’s clinical presentation.
+Initial testing for autoimmune connective tissue diseases (also referred to as systemic autoimmune rheumatic diseases, or SARDs) should include tests for C-reactive protein (CRP), ANAs, rheumatoid factor, and cyclic citrullinated peptide antibodies.
+If ANA results are positive, follow-up or confirmatory testing may be guided by the pattern(s) observed and/or the patient’s clinical presentation.

 Autoimmune connective tissue diseases may present with similar features, making diagnosis difficult.
 Possible diagnoses may include:

 - Inflammatory myopathies

 - Sjögren syndrome